BFarkascode/Image_processing/README.md

 At any rate, it works.

 ## User guide
-The source file includes the five functions for the algorithm.
-Simply transfer the function to your own code, paying attention to apply it on a linear image buffer.
+The source file includes the five functions for the algorithms.
+Simply transfer the function to your own code and pay attention to apply them on a linear image buffer.

 ## Conclusion
 These are just a few algorithms I have used in one of my recent projects.
 Sharing them here so others may benefit.